yufree/blog/_posts/2014-03-23-intro-of-shiny.md

 # What is shiny?

 - R based
-- View as webpages hosted on servers
+- View as webpage hosted on servers
 - **give a request, show the result**

 # Backgroud needed